kevin-mcneil/CSM-Playbook/purpose-and-philosophy/README.md

 - Technical friendly.
 Assumes the product is at least somewhat technical such as security, infrastructure, or a software as a service platform.

 Core idea:
+---

-A Great Customer Success Manager is a proactive, structured advisor who drives customer outcomes and adoption, not just a reactive coordinator who forwards emails.
+>A Great Customer Success Manager is a proactive, structured advisor who drives customer outcomes and adoption, not just a reactive coordinator who forwards emails.